adamstac/adamstacoviak.com/index.md

 excerpt: This is a personal blog written by Adam Stacoviak about podcasting, open source, development, technology, and whatever else he's curious about.
 ---

-**Hello, I'm Adam Stacoviak.**
+# 👋 I'm Adam Stacoviak.

-\-\-\-
+\- \- \-

 I've been designing, developing, and leading products since 2006.

-I started podcasting that same year as co-host of [The Web 2.0 Show](http://web20show.com/).
+I started "podcasting" that same year as co-host of [The Web 2.0 Show](http://web20show.com/).

-Now I'm the Founder and Editor-in-Chief of [Changelog.com](https://changelog.com/) where we publish news and podcasts for software developers.
-Here's a few pods you should check out:
+Now I'm the Founder and Editor-in-Chief of [Changelog.com](https://changelog.com/) where we publish world-class podcasts for software developers.

+Here's a few of our pods you should check out:

 - [The Changelog](https://changelog.fm/)
 - [Founders Talk](https://founderstalk.fm/)